HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

         factor = 1 / (reference_count / 1000000)

-    Then provide the normalization factor for each replicate.
+    This factor will normalize the bam coverage as reads per million reference-genome mapped.
+It is essential to do this for _both_ ChIP and Input; shared input for multiple biological replicates is not recommended.
+Provide the normalization factor for each replicate.

         --chip file1.bam,file2.bam,file3.bam \
         --chscale 0.692933,1.820191,0.814981 \
-        --control file4.bam \
+        --control file4.bam, file5.bam, file6.bam \
-        --coscale 0.262140 \
+        --coscale 0.262140,0.301934,0.286234 \

     For chromosome-specific normalizations, calculate the sum of alignments on the chromosome of interest across all reference control (input chromatin) replicates;